The use of incentive plans and compensation schemes in Portugal

 Virtual (phantom) plans

-This form of variable compensation[16] consists of the attribution to beneficiaries of remuneration units or virtual quotas, representing a certain percentage of the company’s share capital, with a predetermined value (by appraisal or set by a formula).
-This value is usually linked to the value of the share itself at the granting date and calculated in accordance with a certain method of valuation of the company’s equity.
+This form of variable compensation (also known as ‘shadow stock’) consists of the attribution to beneficiaries of remuneration units or virtual quotas, representing a certain percentage of the company’s share capital, with a predetermined value (by appraisal or set by a formula).
+This value is usually linked to the value of the share itself at the granting date and is calculated in accordance with a certain method of valuation of the company’s equity.

-What is then granted is an economic benefit attached to the company’s positive performance under certain conditions[17], which will equal a set fraction of the company’s shares multiplied by the current share price.
-In short, a pure financial scheme with no equity participation attached.
+What is then granted is an economic benefit attached to the company’s positive performance under certain conditions, which will equal a set fraction of the company’s shares multiplied by the current share price.
+In short, this is a pure financial scheme, with no equity participation attached.

 This type of remuneration is akin to so-called share/stock appreciation rights, which reward beneficiaries with compensation tied to the company’s performance (the increase in the value of a given number of shares over a certain period of time), as opposed to granting stock.